userver-framework/userver/scripts/docs/en/userver/tutorial/postgres_service.md

 ### Dynamic config

 We are not planning to get new dynamic config values in this sample.
-Because of that we just write the defaults to the fallback file of the `components::TaxiConfigFallbacksComponent` component.
+Because of that we just write the defaults to the fallback file of the `components::TaxiConfigFallbacksComponent` component: @ref samples/postgres_service/dynamic_config.json

 All the values are described in a separate section @ref md_en_schemas_dynamic_configs .

-@snippet samples/postgres_service/postgres_service.cpp  Postgres service sample - dynamic config

 A production ready service would dynamically retrieve the above options at runtime from a configuration service.
 See
 @ref md_en_userver_tutorial_config_service for insights on how to change the